arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
 A very difficult challenge that focuses around using 3 Pokemon that are soul bound together.

+**PLEASE NOTE THAT I HAVEN'T LISTED EVERYTHING IN THIS CHALLENGE YET SO HONESTLY JUST WAIT UNTIL I MAKE AN OFFICIAL ANNOUNCEMENT THAT IT'S DONE.
+I JUST RUSHED TO GET THIS STUFF UP LOL**

 ## Core Rules

 ### Party Rules